go-furnace/go-furnace/README.md

 ## Intro

 AWS Cloud Formation hosting with Go.
-This project utilises the power of AWS CloudFormation and CodeDeploy in order to simply deploy an application into a robust, self-healing, redundant environment.
+This project utilizes the power of AWS CloudFormation and CodeDeploy in order to simply deploy an application into a robust, self-healing, redundant environment.
 The environment is configurable through the CloudFormation Template.
 A sample can be found in the `templates` folder.